Broadway Market in Buffalo braces for loss of key Easter sales

 Monday was typically empty through much of the market, which struggles to attract shoppers outside of the Easter season.

-It should also noted, however, that because of that, there was still a plentiful supply of meats, fresh vegetables, and canned goods... the likes of which have been plundered elsewhere.
+It should also be noted, however, that because of that, there was still a plentiful supply of meats, fresh vegetables, and canned goods, the likes of which have been plundered elsewhere.

 As well there were no long lines of shoppers waiting hours to enter stores and pay at checkouts elsewhere.